How to Play Blackjack

 Hit/Draw, means you would like to draw an additional card.
 You cannot draw any additional cards if the total exceeds 21.
 It is done with a tap on the table behind your betting circle.

-Double Down, means you would like to place an additional of up to the same amount wagered to receive 1 more card.
-This can only be done with the first 2 cards of the hand.
-The card will be placed horizontal on top of the second card.
+Double Down, means you would like to place an additional wager up to the same amount of the original wager to receive 1 more card.
+The card will be placed horizontally on top of the hand.
+It is done by placing an additional wager up to the same amount of the original wager and signaling “1” with your index finger behind the betting circle.
 No further actions can be taken once a double down card has been dealt.
-You may double down on the first 2 cards after splitting a hand.
+This can only be done with the first 2 cards of the hand with the exception of a split.
+You may double down on the first 2 cards after a split.
 You cannot double down on a Blackjack hand.
-It is done by placing an additional of up to the same amount wagered and signaling “1” with your index finger behind the betting circle.

 Surrender, you have the option to “Surrender” on your first 2 initial cards dealt to you.
 When you surrender, you are requesting to surrender half of your wager and your hand.
 You may not surrender after splitting a hand or after a double down.
 It is done by verbally stating “Surrender” and drawing a line across from left to right with your index finger behind the betting circle.